Skip to content

 Refresh or restart the REPL when there are multiple changes made to a namespace or across multiple namespaces.

-If the name of an existing test is changed, the original test will still run when calling the cider test commands.
-This can lead to confusing test results.
+If the name of an existing test is changed, the original test will still run when calling the CIDER test runner commands (or other REPL based test runners).

-, e u on the deftest expression before changing its name will ensure that the existing test is removed from the REPL and no longer run.
+, e u on a deftest expression before changing its name to ensure that the existing test is removed from the REPL state and no longer run.

-, undef in the REPL buffer (Vim Insert / Emacs state) prompts for a symbol to undefine.
+, undef in the REPL buffer (Evil Insert / Emacs state) prompts for a symbol to undefine.

 TAB when typing the symbol name will popup a list of matching symbols available in the REPL.
 Select the name you wish to undef